arslanbisharat/catalogue-of-statistics/README.md

 ## Future work

 * Mobile version with React Native
-* Possibility to pin your favourite Heroes/Villains
+* Possibility to pin your favorite Heroes/Villains
 * Add more data about the characters

 ## Technical Objectives